Raghav-J402/Sales-Insights-Data-Analysis-Project/README.md

 2. In the workspace, you can access 3 dashboards by the name Dashboard 1, Dashboard 2, Dashboard 3.
 3. In the dashboard, you can choose to toggle the financial year or month and the data would change accordingly.

+### Power BI app
+1. To open the dashboard on mobile , you can use the Power BI mobile appliction and use the abouve dashboard link to open it in the app.

 ### Instructions to setup mysql on your local computer

 1. Follow step in this video to install mysql on your local computer -